-Hereditary angioedema (HAE) is a familial disease characterised by recurrent attacks of self-limiting oedema that can affect the skin, gastrointestinal tract and airway .
+Hereditary angioedema is a familial disease characterised by recurrent attacks of self-limiting oedema.
+It can affect the skin, gastrointestinal tract, and airways.

-Hereditary angioedema is an autosomal dominant condition, meaning if one parent has the abnormal gene that codes for angioedema, any children that person has will inherit the angioedema.
+Hereditary angioedema is an autosomal-dominant condition, meaning if one parent has the abnormal gene that codes for angioedema, half of their children will inherit the condition.
 Around 25% of cases are due to spontaneous mutations.

-The most common type of hereditary angioedema is associated with a deficiency of functional C1 esterase inhibitor (C1-INH), a serine protease inhibitor that regulates the activation of the classic complement pathway and suppresses spontaneous activation of C1 (figure 1).
+The most common type of hereditary angioedema is associated with a deficiency of functional C1-esterase inhibitor (C1-INH), a serine protease inhibitor that regulates the activation of the classic complement pathway and suppresses spontaneous activation of complement component C1 (figure 1).

-C1-INH also regulates the contact (kallikrein-kinin) system, which involves factor XII, factor XIIa, kallikrein, and high-molecular-weight kininogen.
-Activation of these molecules generates bradykinin.
+C1-INH also regulates the contact (kallikrein-kinin) system, which is responsible for inflammation and blood coagulation.
+It involves factor XII, factor XIIa, kallikrein, and high-molecular-weight kininogen.
+The activation of these molecules generates bradykinin, a peptide which promotes inflammation.
 A deficiency of functional C1-INH results in excessive bradykinin.

-Bradykinin can increase vascular permeability by binding to its receptor on vascular endothelial cells causing angioedema [2,3].
+Bradykinin can increase vascular permeability by binding to its receptor on vascular endothelial cells, causing angioedema.

 Figure 1.
 Selected contact (kallikrein-kinin), complement, and fibrinolytic pathways showing interactions and sites of C1 esterase inhibition.
-C1-INH, C1 esterase inhibitor; HAE, hereditary angioedema; ACE, angiotensin converting enzyme; C4, complement component 4; C1q, complement component q1.
+C1-INH, C1-esterase inhibitor; HAE, hereditary angioedema; ACE, angiotensin-converting enzyme; C4, complement component 4; C1q, complement component 1q.

 Hereditary angioedema is classified into three types based on pathogenesis (figure 2).

 Figure 2.
 Hereditary angioedema (HAE) can be divided into two broad groups with several subtypes that have differing pathophysiology .
-C1-INH, C1 esterase inhibitor; HAE-FXII, hereditary angioedema with F12 mutation; HAE-ANGPT1, hereditary angioedema with angiopoietin-1; HAE-PLG, hereditary angioedema with plasminogen.
+C1-INH, C1-esterase inhibitor; HAE-FXII, hereditary angioedema with F12 mutation; HAE-ANGPT1, hereditary angioedema with angiopoietin-1 gene; HAE-PLG, hereditary angioedema with plasminogen gene.

 Symptoms of hereditary angioedema typically begin in childhood, worsen in puberty, and persist throughout life.

-One-third of patients experience early symptoms of erythema marginatum which may be confused for urticaria.
+One-third of patients with hereditary angioedema experience early symptoms of erythema marginatum that may be confused for urticaria.
 Erythema marginatum is a non-pruritic form of annular erythema more commonly associated with rheumatic fever.
 The lesions can be static or extend peripherally in a centrifugal way.

-Angioedema generally increases over the first 24 hours and then subsides over the next 2–5 days.
-Oedema may affect an arm, leg, hand, foot, or abdomen.
+The angioedema generally increases over the first 24 hours and then subsides over the next 2–5 days.
+Oedema may affect an arm, leg, hand, foot, or the abdomen.
 Oropharyngeal swelling is less common.
 One or all of these areas can be affected in an attack and it may be asymmetrical.

 Stress and trauma, including surgery, can be triggers for episodes, but most episodes of hereditary angioedema are spontaneous.

-An abdominal attack of hereditary angioedema can cause severe abdominal pain, nausea and vomiting; it is often mistaken for an acute abdomen.
-Bowel sounds may be absent, and muscle spasms (guarding) may be present on examination.
-Therefore, many patients with hereditary angioedema end up undergoing unnecessary abdominal surgery, especially prior to the diagnosis of hereditary angioedema.
+An abdominal attack of hereditary angioedema can cause severe abdominal pain, nausea, and vomiting; it is often mistaken for an 'acute abdomen'.
+Bowel sounds may be absent, and guarding (muscle spasms) may be present on examination.
+Therefore, many patients with hereditary angioedema undergo unnecessary abdominal surgery, especially prior to the diagnosis of hereditary angioedema.

 Laryngeal oedema can be fatal.
-Historical data reports asphyxiation and death in over 30% of patients with hereditary angioedema without treatment.
+Historical data reports asphyxiation and death occurring in over 30% of patients with hereditary angioedema without treatment.